- Closed shoes, preferably lace up shoes like sports shoes (required)

 Depending on how much wind there is, take-offs generally require just a few steps to get into the air.
 The less wind there is the more you will have to run.
 The most important thing to remember is DON’T SIT DOWN AND DON’T JUMP.
 Your pilot will make sure you are seated comfortable once you are flying.

-Ask us and we will set you up with the best paragliding schools around to complete either an introductory or full basic licence course.
+Ask us and we will set you up with the best paragliding schools around to complete either an introductory or full basic license course.

 - Comfortable running/walking shoes.